 - Widgets - the Streamlabs mobile app works with Streamlabs widgets like the Alert Box and Event List widgets which engage your audience and thank your fans when they interact and donate to your stream.

-- Customization - like with Streamlabs OBS, everything on the Streamlabs Mobile Apps can be customized, from the layout of your screen to professional themes and adding logos.
+- Customization - like with Streamlabs Desktop, everything on the Streamlabs Mobile Apps can be customized, from the layout of your screen to professional themes and adding logos.